acmoune/product-reviewer/README.md

 cp -r product-reviewer-client /path/to/docker-image/src/
 ```

-4 - Build each microservice and copy it to the docker-image's src folder
+4 - Build each Microservice and copy it to the docker-image's src folder

 ```sh
 cd product-reviewer